Prerequisites for Designing Macroprudential Toolkit

 - Mojca Piškurić, Deputy Director and Head of Policy, Slovenian Insurance Supervision Agency

 Before joining the AZN in 2015 Mojca has worked as the Chief Risk Officer of Triglav Insurance Company.
 She has more than 14 years of experience in various risk management mandates, 10 years thereof in the insurance industry.
 In her current role she is responsible for the development of policy stances of the AZN, implementation of risk-based supervision, macroprudential supervision and analytics.
 She is a member of the Slovenian Financial Stability Board and a member of the Risk and Financial Stability Committee at EIOPA.

 Mojca has a degree in applied mathematics from the University of Ljubljana and a doctorate in probability and game theory from the Technical University of Dresden.
 She is also a certified financial risk manager (FRM) and a frequent lecturer at numerous international conferences and educational events in the field of insurance.

-The workshop is designed in interactive format, providing practical and workable solutions elaborated through a mix of expert-based learning, hands-on operational experience, and interventions of systematic exchange of knowledge and regional experience in a form of shorter participant presentations and discussions of concrete examples.
-Active participant engagement is expected at the workshop.
+The workshop was designed in interactive format, providing practical and workable solutions elaborated through a mix of expert-based learning, hands-on operational experience, and interventions of systematic exchange of knowledge and regional experience in a form of shorter participant presentations and discussions of concrete examples.
+Active participant engagement was expected at the workshop.